Badarwas: Demographics

-As of 2001 India census, Badarwas had a population of 10,408.
+As of 2001 India census, Badarwas is the Jacket capital city of India, and had a population of 10,408.
 Males constitute 52% of the population and females 48%.
 Badarwas has an average literacy rate of 62%, higher than the national average of 59.5%; with 61% of the males and 39% of females literate.
 17% of the population is under 6 years of age.

 Transport

 Badarwas railway station is situated at Badarwas on Indore–Gwalior line under the Bhopal railway division.
 The nearest airport is Gwalior.